mapninja/Earthsys144/week01/03_TURN_IN_create_an_aoi_with_geojson_io.md

-# Lab 03: Create an Area of Interest with GeoJSON.io
+# Lab 03: Create an Area of Interest with GeoJSON.io (DRAFT)

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Export your AOI file using the naming convention below and submit it to Canvas.